-Problem (3) [30 points] Prove or disprove the following statements:
+Prove or disprove the following statements:

-- (1) You can make a hill-climbing agent that never gets stuck in a local optimum. (i.e. always finds a goal.) - (2) $A^$ will never expand more nodes (i.e. number of steps) than BFS. - (3) If a goal exists and you have enough memory and time, BFS will find it.
+- (1) Local beam search (using at least two beams) will always find a better (or tied) solution than normal hill climbing. - (2) A^ will never expand more nodes (i.e. number of steps) than BFS. - (3) If a goal exists and you have enough memory and time, BFS will find it.

-Problem (4) [25 points] You have an advanced robot agent with one arm and excellent sensors.
+You have an advanced robot agent with one arm and excellent sensors.
 You task the robot with making you a peanut butter & jelly sandwich (sudo).
-The robot has the following three actions: grab(object), wiggleHand() and move-HandTo(object).
+The robot has the following three actions: grab(object), wiggleHand() and moveHandTo(object).
 In addition to the robot, the environment has a knife, two slices of bread and a jars of peanut butter and jelly (you may assume the jars have an infinite quantity).
 To put a substance on the bread, the robot has to do the following steps: grab(knife), moveHandTo(jar), wiggleHand(), moveHandTo(bread), wiggleHand().
 The goal is reached when: grab(bread with jelly), moveHandTo(bread with peanut butter).
 (You may assume if you grab a new object the robot will drop the previous held item.)

-- (1) State (and justify if you feel appropriate) whether this problem is: fully observable or partial, single or multi agent, deterministic or stochastic, episodic or sequential, static or dynamic, and discrete or continuous. - (2) Is this problem a tree search or a graph search? - (3) Describe what search algorithm you would do on this problem and why (if you choose an informed search you may assume you have a useful heuristic).
+- (1) State (and justify if you feel appropriate) whether this problem is: fully observable or partial, single or multi agent, deterministic or stochastic, episodic or sequential, static or dynamic, and discrete or continuous. - (2) Should this problem be modeled as a graph or tree search?
+Why? - (3) Describe what search algorithm you would do on this problem and why (if you choose an informed search you may assume you have a useful heuristic).

-Problem (5) [20 points] Answer the following questions with along with providing an explanation:
+Answer the following questions with along with providing an explanation:

 - (1) Suppose we want to maximize a benefit instead of minimizing a cost.
-Explain what modifications need to be done to convert the problem and whether the conditions for an admissible heuristic change. - (2) Suppose we model our cost function as: $f(n) = \omega \cdot g(n) + (1-\omega) \cdot h(n)$ , where f(n) is the total estimated cost, g(n) is the current path cost and h(n) is our heuristic for a state/node n.
-Describe clearly the effects of changing the value of $\omega$ between 0 and 1 (inclusive).
+Explain what modifications need to be done to convert the problem and whether the conditions for an admissible heuristic change. - (2) Suppose we model our cost function as: $f(n) = \omega \cdot g(n) + (1-\omega) \cdot h(n)$, where f(n) is the total estimated cost, g(n) is the current path cost and h(n) is our heuristic for a state/node n.
+Describe clearly the effects of changing the value of ω between 0 and 1 (inclusive).